av7b/carbon-launcher/README.md

 # Carbon - Launcher

+**Credits to @harryzawg for the initialization code.
+My last one was buggy as shit, so credits to him.**

 This is the complete, full source of the Carbon launcher.

 You may run whatever tests you want on the built .exe file that you built on Visual Studio, and/or you may scan the Program.cs file for any suspicious acts.